RoamJS/query-builder/README.md

 ## Manipulating Native Roam Queries

 The legacy Query Tools extension was merged with this one to bring all native query manipulation features under Query Builder.
-These features could be configured on the "Native Queries" tab of the `roam/js/query-builder` page.
+These features could be configured within the Roam Depot Settings for Query Builder.

+- `Default Sort` - The default sorting all native queries in your graph should use
 - `Sort Blocks` - If set to 'True', sort the query results by blocks instead of pages.
 - `Context` - The default value for Context for all queries.
 See below.
-- `Default Sort` - The default sorting all native queries in your graph should use

 ### Sorting